yahoojapan/AnnexML/README.md

 At training step, AnnexML constructs k-nearest neighbor graph of the label vectors and attempts to reproduce the graph structure in the embedding space.
 The prediction is efficiently performed by using an approximate nearest neighbor search method which efficiently explores the learned k-nearest neighbor graph in the embedding space.

+For more detail, please see [the paper](http://www.kdd.org/kdd2017/papers/view/annexml-approximate-nearest-neighbor-search-for-extreme-multi-label-classif).

 Build
 -----

-A recent compiler supporting C++11 is required.
+A recent compiler supporting C++11 and OpenMP, such as g++, is required.

     $ make -C src/ annexml

+If your CPUs do not support [FMA instruction set](https://en.wikipedia.org/wiki/FMA_instruction_set), you should comment out the line `CXXFLAG += -DUSEFMA -mfma` in `src/Makefile` before making.

 Usage